We list our special offers and late availability Devon breaks here.

 Wheatland Farm’s Devon summer holidays are filling up fast.
 But there are still some good gaps, especially in July.
 Here’s a summary, from the first weekend in July until the end of August.

 Balebarn Lodge has a 4 night break available from Monday 8 July until Friday 12th at £615.
-There is a full week left 20-27 July (£1100) but then is booked until the end of August.

 Award winning Devon accommodation